second-state/lity/docs/rule-engine-guide.rst

 A simple Example
 ~~~~~~~~~~~~~~~~
-Let's start with a simple example to explain how rule engine works.
+Let's start with a simple example to explain how a rule works.
 This example pays Ether to old people.

 .. code:: ts